 - Making up implausible stories about how an injury occurred

-- Having the elderly person provide excessive gifts or monetary reimbursement in exchange for care or companionship
+- The elder provides gifts or monetary reimbursement in exchange for companionship

 Signs of sexual abuse of an elder include:

 - Bleeding, pain, or irritation of the genitals